 Let’s face it: even though you’ll most likely be excited to wake up in Paris on your vacation, most of us are never truly awake until we’ve had our first cup of coffee.
 The French are serious about coffee, and you most likely will find some differences between French coffee and what you normally drink back home.
 Here are some tips regarding the coffee culture in the City of Lights and how to order the best coffee in Paris.

+While the information provided in this post is free, we also sell tours at very reasonable prices.
 Does the idea of sipping French coffee by the Seine send you into a magical daze?
 Noshing on French cuisine will most definitely elicit the same response on your trip to Paris.
 Check our Le Marais Paris Food Tour to experience the best food in the city.
 Check out our other Paris tours as well to make the most out of your French getaway.

 Coffee in France